resoai/TileBoard/README.md

     * to specify the row index on which you want to place the group.
 Each row will contain all the groups
     * with the corresponding index for which the maximum width of the screen will be that of the widest row.
     * With this alignment you will be able to use the screen space to the maximum without having
     * to define groups with a very large height.
-Group 'row' setting is ignored for HORIZONTALLY and VERTICALLY alignments */
+Group 'row' setting is ignored for HORIZONTALLY and VERTICALLY alignments
+    * GRID alignment is not available for MOBILE and WINPHONE themes; if selected fallback to HORIZONTALLY alignment */
    groupsAlign: GROUP_ALIGNS.HORIZONTALLY,

    /* Called when connected to API and fetched the state.